hippylib/hippylib.github.io/src/index.md

 ## Features

-- Friendly, compact, near-mathematical FEniCS notation to express the PDE and likelihood in weak form
+- Friendly, compact, near-mathematical FEniCS notation to express, differentiate, and discretize the PDE forward model and likelihood function

-- Automatic generation of efficient code for the discretization of weak forms using FEniCS
-- Symbolic differentiation of weak forms to generate derivatives and adjoint information
-- Globalized Inexact Newton-CG method to solve the inverse problem
+- Large scale optimization algorithms, such as globalized inexact Newton-CG method, to solve the inverse problem

+- Randomized algorithms for trace estimation, eigenvalues and singular values decomposition.

+- Scalable sampling of Gaussian random fields

-- Low rank representation of the posterior covariace using randomized algorithms
+- Linearized Bayesian inversion with low rank-based representation of the posterior covariance

+- Hessian informed MCMC algorithms to explore the posterior distribution

+- Forward propagation of uncertainty capabilities using Monte Carlo and Taylor expansion control variates

 See also our [tutorial](tutorial.md) and list of related [publications](research.md).
 For additional resources and tutorials please see the teaching material for the *2018 Gene Golub SIAM Summer School* on *Inverse Problems: Systematic Integration of Data with Models under Uncertainty* available [here](https://g2s3-2018.github.io/labs).